-- Competence A: Process and Procedure Plans, manages, and concludes the adjudication procedure actively and efficiently, in accordance with applicable procedural rules and principles, to maximise the opportunity for a legally sound and uncontested decision. - Competence B: People and Communication Enables and enforces an environment of safe, fair, inclusive, and procedurally appropriate interaction. - Competence C: Outcomes Deploys sector expertise and understanding of the relevant legal framework, and weights evidence fairly, to develop a view on the case; and structures and writes a decision congruent with relevant rules, principles and ethical standards that withstand scrutiny. - Competence D: Equality, Diversity, and Inclusion (EDI) Demonstrates cultural sensitivity and understanding of EDI issues; and takes steps to promote diversity, equality, and inclusion through adjudication proceedings and/or within the dispute resolution sector more broadly.

-• Competence E: Professional Conduct and Practice Standards - Complies with ethical and practice standards and engages in reflective practice.
+- Competence A: Process and Procedure Plans, manages, and concludes the arbitration procedure, strategically, in accordance with applicable rules and principles, to maximise the opportunity for a legally sound and uncontested award. - Competence B: People and Communication Enables and enforces an environment of safe, fair, inclusive, and procedurally appropriate interaction. - Competence C: Outcomes Develops a view on the case and structures, writes and evidences awards congruent with relevant rules, principles, and ethical standards. - Competence D: Equality, Diversity, and Inclusion (EDI) Demonstrates cultural sensitivity and understanding of EDI issues; and takes steps to promote diversity, equality, and inclusion through arbitration proceedings and/or within the dispute resolution sector more broadly. - Competence E: Professional Conduct and Practice Standards Complies with ethical and practice standards and engages in reflective practice.